Jael-G/Tiur/README.md

 # Tiur
-A simple programming language made using python PLY for the final project of CIIC4030
+A simple programming language made using python PLY for the final project of CIIC4030.
+Made by Jael Gonzalez
 ## Usage

 To run a tiur script: